Monthly Archives: July 2012

 A pair of married couples head off to the forest for a camping weekend.
 On their way,they pass through an area where we saw two backpackers were slaughtered by an unseen menace in the opening sequence.
 Before long they begin to discover that things aren’t what they seem in the woodland and they have to pit their wits against a vicious cannibalistic killer…

 As I have alluded to earlier, The Forest plays like it was made by someone who wanted to shoot a slasher flick, but hadn’t spent too much time researching the category’s trappings.
-It’s either that or he went all out to bring something new to the grouping, which the director later hinted was truly the case.
+It’s either that or Jones went all out to bring something new to the grouping, which he later hinted was truly the case.
 Whereas the most common methodology for these features is to have a killer that remains clouded in mystery, or at least off screen for the majority of the runtime, Jones’ effort introduces its antagonist very early and gives him a share of the screen time.
 It is this authenticity that allows for a couple of very interesting scenes.
 One of them sees two of the campers – that are unaware as of yet that there is any danger – sit down with the nut job to chat and shelter from a rain storm.
 It is not that it is a great piece of cinematic delivery by any means, but it’s an intriguing set up.
 Even more so as it includes one of the guys eating a piece of his wife’s corpse that’s been cooking over a camp fire.
 He has absolutely no idea of what he is munching on of course, but it’s made quite haunting because he gets a sudden chill, as if deep down inside or perhaps spiritually he knows what he has just done.
 These kind of moments show great creativity from the script.

 Alongside the backwoods loon of the title, we also get another unexpected addition that’s alien to the template.
 There are three ghosts that pop up and are key to the movement of the story and despite them not being a real threat to the campers, they do add something else that’s rather unique.
 One of them is the maniac’s cheating wife, whilst the other two are his children.
 The killer’s motive also makes sense and adds pathos to his situation.
 He hunts humans for food, although the movie never explains why he doesn’t go for deer or another wild animal.
-Perhaps he lacked the physicality to catch such prey or maybe skin tastes much better?
+Perhaps he lacked the physicality to catch such prey or maybe human skin tastes better?
 It’s not really important though, because I guess what we needed was a reason for a massacre, which in effect we have.
 The closing sequence is also fairly unusual and moments such as these do deserve recognition.

-Sequoia National Park proves to be a fantastic location and the shots of the water, rocks and skyscraper-in-height trees are truly remarkable.
+Sequoia National Park proves to be the perfect location and the shots of the water, rocks and skyscraper-in-height trees are truly remarkable.
 The peculiar soundtrack is a bizarre blend of bubblegum pop and various other styles that result in a mind-boggling combination.
 It seems to have been recorded especially for the feature and you can make fun at some of the lyrics, including wonderful lines such as: ‘In the chaos, the demons shout (what?)’.
 Oh and how could I forget, the opening orchestra piece sounds like something that you’d find in Lassie, not a ‘horror’ flick.

 The acting, of course, is really weak and amateurish with little emphasis on setting any kind of suspense through the actions of the players.
 The photography is also quite bland, with only the odd moment or two of invention and energy.
-I enjoyed the inadvertently funny scene during a flashback, where the now turned psychopath and jilted husband makes quick work of his adulterous wife and then heads out to take care of her lover.
+I enjoyed the inadvertently funny scene during a flashback, where the jilted husband makes quick work of his adulterous wife and then heads out to take care of her lover.
 We see a brief fight and then a chase sequence, which isn’t really fair because said hubby has an inexplicable ability to teleport right in front of his intended victim every time he turns to run somewhere new.
 He even manages to materialise a new weapon from out of nowhere!
 There’s very little in terms of gore on offer but the first three murders all boast different qualities.
 The opening two are fleetingly photographed with good movement and use of backgrounds, whilst the next slaughter some twenty or so minutes later looks really quite realistic and is astoundingly brutal.
 With that said though, it’s quite obvious as to why The Forest never quite made the notorious list of video nasties and it boasts no real special effects that are worth mentioning.

 Jones’ entry is not a good movie by any stretch of the imagination and offers zilch in terms of suspense, scares or tension.
 I did however have a lot more fun than perhaps I thought that I was going to whilst watching and had no idea what was going to happen next.
 Nothing can be taken away from an admittedly very unique story, a soundtrack that is totally loco and a knife clenching cannibal in a baseball cap.
 And I haven’t even mentioned the three ghosts!
 If that doesn’t sound inviting to you dear reader, then I am afraid that you are checking the wrong website.
 Oh yes…